Welcome To Ocean City: Dry Island, And Proud Of It - UrduPoint

 "It was a little nervewracking," recalled Sharon Hoffman.
 "People who would make reservations but not show up.
 We had people who smashed our flower pots, someone who sliced my tire.
 It was heated."
 As it turned out, the "no" to BYOB won a comfortable two-thirds majority, but the couple has since found a way to work around local alcohol laws by privatizing their restaurant.

-Patrons pay $10 per table to join the "Foodies Dinner Club" and are then able to bring their own bottle, as if they were going over to a friend's house to eat.
+Patrons pay $10 per year to join the "Foodies Dinner Club" and are then able to bring their own bottle, as if they were going over to a friend's house to eat.

 Approved by local authorities, the concept is catching on in the island -- where high-end restaurants are almost nonexistent due to the fact owners are unable to offer alcoholic beverages with meals.